American Museum of Natural History: 19th century

+When the east wing was nearly completed in February 1895, the AMNH's trustees asked state legislators for $200,000 to build a wing extending west on 77th Street.
+The east wing was still being furnished by August; its ground floor opened that December.
+The museum's funds and collections continued to grow during this time.
+A hall of mammals opened within the museum in November 1896.
+That year, the AMNH received approval to extend the east wing northward along Central Park West, creating an L-shaped structure.
+Plans for an expanded east wing were approved in June 1897, and a contract was awarded two months later.
+The museum's director Morris K. Jesup also sponsored worldwide expeditions to obtain objects for the collection.
+By mid-1898, the west wing, the expanded east wing, and a lecture hall at the center of the museum were underway; however, the project encountered delays due to a lack of city funding.
+The west and east wings, with several exhibit halls, were nearly complete by late 1899, but the lecture hall had been delayed.
+A hall dedicated to ancient Mexican art opened that December.

 20th century

+1900s to 1940s

+The museum's 1,350-seat lecture hall opened in October 1900, as did the Native American and Mexican halls in the west wing.
+During the 1900s, the AMNH sponsored several expeditions to grow its collection, including a trip to Mexico, a trip to collect fauna from the Pacific Northwest, a trip to collect art in China, and an expedition to collect rocks in local caves.
+One such exhibition yielded a brontosaurus skeleton, which was the centerpiece of the dinosaur hall that opened in February 1905.

 In the early 1920s, museum president Henry Fairfield Osborn planned a new entrance for the AMNH, which was to contain a memorial to Theodore Roosevelt.
 Also around that time, the New York state government formed a commission to study the feasibility of a Roosevelt memorial.
 After a dispute over whether to put the memorial in Albany or in New York City, the government of New York City offered a site next to the AMNH for consideration.
 The commission rejected a "conventional Greek mausoleum" design, instead opting to design a triumphal arch and hall in a Roman style.
 In 1925, the AMNH's trustees hosted an architectural design competition, selecting John Russell Pope to design the memorial hall.
 Construction began in 1929, and the trustees approved final plans the next year.
 J. Harry McNally was the general contractor.
 Roosevelt's cousin, U.S. president Franklin D. Roosevelt, dedicated the memorial on January 19, 1936.